ThetaAim/devops-production-lab/README.md

 - Deployment uses SSM without orchestration
 - Rollback is local per instance
 - No zero-downtime deployment
-- ALB may route to instances during restart
+- ALB may route traffic to instances during restart

 ---

 ## Future Improvements

-- Rolling / blue-green deployment
+- Rolling or blue/green deployment
 - Migration to ECS or Kubernetes
 - Centralized rollback management
 - Monitoring and alerting